Joe Ades: New York City

 After the break-up of his third marriage and a period of residence in Ireland, Ades followed his daughter to New York City, taking up residence in Manhattan.
 From 1993 onward, Ades sold $5 Swiss-made metal potato peelers.
 His engaging sales patter and his $1,000 Chester Barrie suits and shirts from Turnbull & Asser made him a well-known character on his regular demo circuit, which included places such as the Union Square Greenmarket.
 Ades never obtained a license, meaning that he was often asked to move by the New York City Police Department.
 His iconoclastic pitches and lifestyle eventually brought him attention and notoriety, and he was the subject of a Vanity Fair article.

-Ades sold enough peelers to enjoy café society at the Pierre Hotel, on the Upper East Side, and lived with his fourth wife, Estelle Pascoe in her three-bedroom apartment on Park Avenue.
+Ades enjoyed café society at the Pierre Hotel, on the Upper East Side, and lived with his fourth wife, Estelle Pascoe, in her three-bedroom apartment on Park Avenue.
+She died in 2007.

-Ades died on 1 February 2009, aged 74, only a day after being informed that he had been granted American citizenship.
+Ades died on 1 February 2009, aged 75, reportedly only one day after being informed that his petition for naturalization as a United States citizen had been approved.
+However, he did not live to be sworn in.